edwardfung123/redso-sharing-python-profiling/README.memory.md

 forbidden c-module is imported, it will show the error `ImportError: No module named guppy.heapy.heapyc` and print the module name before the error message.
 Add the module name into the array.
 Repeat until no error.

+# TODO:

+add README and steps to use the profilers. currently the use case and instructions in my brain and undocumented code only.